ESG Analyst Daniel Batten Reveals Dynamic Charts Showing Bitcoin’s 52.6% Sustainable Energy Use

 The Bitcoin Mining Sustainability chart shared by ESG analyst Daniel Batten on March 7, 2023.

 Batten shared a sneak preview of the charts and noted that the data will update dynamically.
 The analyst also sagte that information about the methodology and the charts will be released soon.
-ESG analyst Daniel Batten’s Dynamic Bitcoin ESG Charts have been revealed at a time when a number of U.S. politicians, einschließlich Democratic Senator Elizabeth Warren of Massachusetts, are expressing concerns about bitcoin mining operations.
+ESG analyst Daniel Batten’s Dynamic Bitcoin ESG Charts have been revealed at a time when a number of U.S. Politiker, einschließlich Democratic Senator Elizabeth Warren of Massachusetts, are expressing concerns about bitcoin mining operations.

 Senators Ed Markey (D-MA), Jeff Merkley (D-OR), and Jared Huffman (D-CA) have eingeführt a bill that would mandate “an interagency study on the environmental and energy impacts of crypto asset mining.”
 However, politicians and media publications have been accused of using questionable methodology and data to evaluate Bitcoin’s environmental impact.